GodotWorkshop

 Screenshot 2025-02-06 at 11 01 23 PM

-With all of this in mind lets make a couple changes.
-First lets update our jump velocity to be -500 instead of -400.
-This will just make us jump higher.
-We can also delete the speed variable because we are not using it anymore.
-Lastly, lets create a new @onready variable called jumpsfx and set it = $JumpSFX.
-What does this mean? @onready means that the variable will be set when the scene is instantiated. $JumpSFX means that we will go into the scene tree and get the node named JumpSFX.
-What this line of code will be doing will be creating a reference to the jump sfx node in the scene.
-Then we can do jumpsfx.play() right after we set our jump_velocity.
-Remember that theres indentation like Python!
+We can also delete the speed variable because we are not going to be using it anymore - we deleted the code that lets you move with the arrow keys!
+Lastly, lets create a new @onready variable called jumpsfx and set it = $JumpSFX. @onready means that the variable will be set when the scene is created when the game starts. “$JumpSFX” means that we will go into the heirarchy tree and get the child node named JumpSFX.
+This line will create a reference to the JumpSFX that we can use to call jumpsfx.play() right after we set our jump_velocity, which will cause the jump sfx to play when we jump!

 Screenshot 2025-02-06 at 11 36 08 PM